upbound/docs/content/getstarted/consumer-portal.md

 Now you're ready for more Upbound concepts.
 <!-- vale Google.Exclamation = YES -->

-Check out the Core Concepts[/core-concepts/] section for more information about authoring compositions or configuration with Python and KCL.
+Check out the [Core Concepts](https://docs.upbound.io/core-concepts/) section for more information about authoring compositions or configuration with Python and KCL.